Link Search Menu Expand Document

 Environment Setup

 The assignment instructions assume you are running in our Development Environment, which is a Docker container based on the latest LTS version of Ubuntu, 22.04 (Jammy Jellyfish), with several tools and libraries pre-installed.
-The development environment can be run on Linux, MacOS, or Windows, by following the instructions in the Guides.
+While the development environment can be run on Linux or MacOS (see the instructions in the Guides) we highly recommend Cloud Shell.

 To start, first choose or create a directory you will use to store all your projects for this class.
 Let’s assume this is cs130.
-Windows users should first review these notes.
 Everyone should download the CS130 tools into your project directory:

 $ cd cs130